-Prudent and conservative stewardship of public assets is a principal responsibility given to the officials and managers of 3CE.
+The prudent and responsible stewardship of public assets is a principal obligation of 3CE officials and managers.
 The development and maintenance of financial policies enable 3CE officials to protect those public assets, ensure transparency, and build public trust.
-Financial policies define a shared understanding of how 3CE administers its financial affairs and communicates how the agency manages its resources to provide the highest value to the communities we serve.
+Financial policies define a shared understanding of how 3CE administers its financial affairs and communicates how the agency manages its resources to provide the highest value to the communities served.